naturalsolutions/ecoReleve-Data-old/README.md

 * ecoRelevé Mobile : designed for field data entry and field workers
 * ecoRelevé Explorer : designed for data exploration and scientist
-* ecoRelevé Concepts : designedfor data admin
+* ecoRelevé Concepts : designed for data admin thesaurus and protocoles
 * ecoReleve Core: the backend database management system